frankwallis/plugin-typescript/README.md

 });
 ```

-This will tell SystemJS to load all '.ts' files through plugin-typescript.
+This will tell SystemJS to load all '.ts' and '.js' files through plugin-typescript.
 See the example projects contained within this repository for a working setup.

 # Configuration #